langchain-ai/agentevals/python/README.md

 # 🦾⚖️ AgentEvals

 [Agentic applications](https://langchain-ai.github.io/langgraph/concepts/agentic_concepts/) give an LLM freedom over control flow in order to solve problems.
-While this freedom can be extremely powerful, it can be tricky to get right because LLMs are black boxes.
+While this freedom can be extremely powerful, the black box nature of LLMs can make it difficult to understand how changes in one part of your agent will affect others downstream.
-This makes effectively evaluating your agent's performance especially important.
+This makes evaluating your agents especially important.

-This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**.
+This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on **agent trajectory**, or the intermediate steps an agent takes as it runs.
 It is intended to provide a good conceptual starting point for your agent's evals.

 If you are looking for more general evaluation tools, please check out the companion package [`openevals`](https://github.com/langchain-ai/openevals).